blitz-js/drafts/003_blitz_file_structure.md

 │   └── tests/
 │       ├── userAuthentication.js
 │       └── userOnboarding.js
-├── blitz.config.js
 ├── db/
-│   ├── index.js
+│   ├── index.js  (exports your db client)
 │   ├── migrations/
 │   └── schema.prisma
 ├── integrations/
+│   └── twilio.js
 ├── jobs/
-├── layouts/
-│   ├── Authenticated.js
-│   └── Public.js
+│   └── generateReport.js
 ├── public/
 │   └── favicon.ico
-├── routes/
+├── routes/  (same functionality as Next.js pages/) ├── utils/
-└── utils/
+└── blitz.config.js  (same format as next.config.js)
 ```

 #### `app`

 Contains all your core application code.

-The file structure nested inside `app` can be anything you want, except for a few special folders detailed below.
+- The file structure nested inside `app` can be anything you want, but we reccomend the following:

-Typically you will have two types of "container" directories inside `app`: **entity** directories like `projects/` and `tasks/` and **context** directories like `marketing/` or `admin/`.
+- Typically you will have two types of "container" directories inside `app` that can be nested or combined any way you want:

-##### Special Folders
+  - **entity** directories like `projects/` and `tasks/`
+  - **context** directories like `marketing/` or `admin/`.
+- Special Folder Names

-Special Blitz folders can exist at any level of the hierarchy inside `app`.
+  - Can exist at any level of the hierarchy inside `app`.

-- `routes/` and `routes/api/` are for exposing a React component or API handler at a specific URL.
-Routing inside these folders is always from the application root.
-These folders follow the same semantics as the Next.js `pages/` directory, just with a better name.
+  - `routes/` for defining your pages and API routes.
+Follows the same semantics as the Next.js `pages/` directory.
   - `queries/` and `mutations/` are for your Blitz queries and mutations.
 Each query and mutation is exposed at a URL corresponding to its file path.

 #### `db`